How To Fix Overwatch Error BLZOWCLI00000004

 Frequently asked questions

-Will this fix delete my saved Overwatch settings?
+Will this fix remove my personal files?